danielhartnell/aws-codepipeline-cloudformation/README.md

 for known security vulnerabilities.
 If we want to, deployments can be prevented if a security vulnerability is discovered in the container image.

+In addition to the benefits above, I expect to see us address some common security issues by using this CloudFormation stack to create all of our application pipelines.
+Doing this through code ensures that we repeat best practices when creating resources in AWS.
+We can promote the good behavior like:

+- Environment isolation: The build pipeline for the SSO dashboard can be completely isolated from the Mozillians build pipeline
+- Granular permissions: If we create pipelines manually, we risk issues like forgetting to lock down IAM permissions.
+We can avoid this by doing it right once and repeating that pattern
+- Patching: Security vulnerabilities and be found with Clair and additional security checks can be put in place in other stages in the pipeline and then replicated to all ouf our services

 ### Required Cloudformation stack parameters

 ```